 On Sunday, February 24, 2019, the north entrance to the North Terminal opened.
 At the same time, the sidewalk on the north bus bridge and its three bus berths, stops E, F and G, came into service.
 Concurrent with these openings, several bus routes' stopping locations were changed to further optimize the operation of buses in and through the terminal.

-Starting at 4pm, Sunday, March 3 through May 2019, access between the South Terminal stationhouse and the Red Line train platform was temporarily closed.
+Starting at 4pm, Sunday, March 3, 2019, access between the South Terminal stationhouse and the Red Line train platform was temporarily closed.
 The closure, lasting approximately 11 weeks, was to allow for the installation of the permanent escalator and stairs between the South Terminal and train platform, as well as associated reconfiguration of the south half of the platform to become a walkway between the South Terminal vertical access and the permanent boarding area at the north end of the platform under the North Terminal.
 During that period, access to and from Red Line trains was via the North Terminal stationhouse only.
 The South Terminal stationhouse remained open for connections to buses that serve the South Terminal, access to farecard vending and customer assistance, and for access to the pedestrian bridge over 95th Street.
 At the same time, the train berthing area was relocated from the south half of the platform (which was to become a walkway), where it had temporarily been since the new South Terminal opened in April 2018, to the north half of the platform where they were designed to be permanently in the station's final configuration.
 Access between the train platform and the South Terminal concourse was restored at 3pm, Saturday, April 27, 2019, when the permanent stairway opened, and the elevator was returned to service.

 A train of Lake-Dan Ryan All-Stop 2200's are heading southbound into 95th Street, finishing their run, looking north from the 95th St. bridge in 1973.
 For an enlarged view, click here.
 (Photo by Leon Kay)